 *This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 There are a few very simple things to consider when you go to make your tea.
 These will increase the flavor and make it one of the best cups of teas that you can possibly have.

 In this case, we’re going to talk about anise seed tea.
 This is a wonderful seed herbal tea that you can find in many tea shops around the world.

 It’s not the most popular seed herbal tea but it is a very interesting one with a nice flavor.
 You can check out our full flavor profile of anise seed tea right here.

 So let’s dive in to find out the proper tools and essential brewing instructions.
 These are what you will need to craft your perfect cup of anise seed tea.

-For this article, I used Buddha Teas Organic Anise Seed Tea (*affiliate link).
+For this article, I used Celebration Herbals Organic Anise Seed Tea, available on Amazon.

 Steeping Tools For Anise Seed Tea

-Before we even begin to steep our tea we need to take into consideration.
+Before we even begin to steep our tea we need to take it into consideration.
 A couple of tools that we’re going to need to make this cup of anise tea great.

 We’ll start off with one of the most important and often overlooked aspects of making a great cup of tea.
 Using the proper water.

 Use The Right Water

 You can ruin your cup of tea before you even began to boil the water.
 We need to find balanced pH water that isn’t going to interfere with any of the flavors of the anise seed.

 The two ideal places to get your water are bottled spring water and filtered tap water.
 Unfiltered tap water is not a great idea but it’s what a lot of people use.

 All the additives, metals, and minerals, in tap water, are going to affect the taste of your tea.
 To what extent depends on how many minerals are in the tap water and the type of tea.